 God calls us to be in ministry with children, and every United Methodist church in Minnesota is urged to develop a long-term partnership with a school in its community.
 This is a church and school partnership in which needs are identified and fulfilled for both the students and congregation.
 Children in Minnesota communities will benefit from positive role models, tutors, extracurricular activity leaders, food, school supplies, winter clothes, and books.

 There are many possibilities for partnerships that build relationships between the school community and the congregation.
-A few of them include tutoring or mentoring students; opening up the church to school gatherings; offering parenting, ESL, or literacy classes; and praying for teachers and students; and supplying backpacks or clothing.
+A few of them include tutoring or mentoring students; opening up the church to school gatherings; offering parenting, ESL, or literacy classes; praying for teachers and students; and supplying backpacks or clothing.